civboot/fngi/notes/fu.md

 (might) all happen within a single clock cycle** on a suitably built machine.
 The approach is inspired by the [J1 microprocessor](https://excamera.com/files/j1.pdf) with the desire to make a more general-purpose CPU.
-For demonstration, `00 RET SRCP ADD 4200` will:
+For demonstration, `1,RET,SRCP,ADD #4200` will:
 - Add two unsigned 32 bit (00) values on the stack
 - Store their value at the 16bit address 0x4200 offset by the CP (sector ptr).
 - Return, which not only continues executing from the previous function but